LambdaTest/php-laravel-dusk-todo/README.md

 ---

 # php-laravel-dusk-todo
-A Sample PHP-Laravel app to run selenium automation tests on lambdatest grid.
+A Sample PHP-Laravel app to run selenium automation tests on LambdaTest grid.

 ### Prerequisites
 - Install php and composer on your system.
-Setup Instrcutions for the same can be found  [here](https://www.lambdatest.com/support/docs/display/TD/Quick+Guide+To+Run+PHP+Tests+on+LambdaTest+Selenium+Grid)
+Setup Instructions for the same can be found  [here](https://www.lambdatest.com/support/docs/display/TD/Quick+Guide+To+Run+PHP+Tests+on+LambdaTest+Selenium+Grid)

 ### Installation
 ```bash